israelabarca2005/Ethereum-SmartContracts/README.md

 Interacting with Ethereum Network Via Web3 Api

 As you saw earlier we were able get some information using the Api web3.
 This API is a set of libraries exposing different modules which allow you to interact with an Ethereum node locally or remotely using HTTP or IPC connection.

-While still on the console we can make use of the Api to interact with the blockchain, now let’s execute the function exposed by the contract we deployed, if you recall our contract Greeter has a function greet that returns a string, this string value was set to “Hello World From Ganache!” in the contract we deployed since the constructor set this value to the variable greeting.
+While still on the console we can make use of the Api to interact with the blockchain, now letâ€™s execute the function exposed by the contract we deployed, if you recall our contract Greeter has a function greet that returns a string, this string value was set to â€œHello World From Ganache!â€ in the contract we deployed since the constructor set this value to the variable greeting.

-Now let’s call the function greet and we can do this since we declared it public.
+Now letâ€™s call the function greet and we can do this since we declared it public.
 Type the following command:

 truffle(ganache)> Greeter.at("0x3699a1e9b9811d48c26d511a8e802a3f39fc4088").greet()